Parenting a restless and impulsive child is challenging, often raising concerns that the child has signs of ADHD.

-In this state of overwhelm, the child’s survival instinct kicks in, shifting them to an automatic flight/fright or shutdown response.
+In this state of overwhelm, the child’s survival instinct kicks in, shifting them to an automatic fight/flight or shutdown response.
 Restlessness often escalates as their anxiety increases.
-In this state they are unlikely tone able to learn anything.
+In this state they are unlikely to be able to learn anything.

 Unwilling to “get into trouble”, the child will struggle to stay present, and “pay attention”.
 An authority figure in the room may react in frustration, inadvertently triggering the child’s fears, increasing their restlessness and anxiety.